DETAILED ACTION

 A patent may not be obtained though the invention is not identically disclosed or described as set forth in section 102 of this title, if the differences between the subject matter sought to be patented and the prior art are such that the subject matter as a whole would have been obvious at the time the invention was made to a person having ordinary skill in the art to which said subject matter pertains.
 Patentability shall not be negatived by the manner in which the invention was made.

-Dunsmore et al. fail to explicitly disclose selecting at least one network function from a plurality of network functions of a core network connected to the base station device, wherein the selection of the at least one network function is based on a processing quality of the selected first processing device, the plurality of processing qualities includes the processing quality of the selected processing device, and the selected first processing device executes the selected at least one function of the core network.
+Dunsmore et al. fail to explicitly disclose selecting at least one network function from a plurality of network functions of a core network connected to the base station device, wherein the selection of the at least one network function is based on a hardware processing quality of the selected first processing device, the plurality of processing qualities includes the hardware processing quality of the selected first processing device.

-However, in an analogous art, Theimer et al. teaches selecting at least one network function from a plurality of network functions of a core network connected to the base station device, wherein the selection of the at least one network function is based on a processing quality of the selected first processing device, the plurality of processing qualities includes the processing quality of the selected processing device, and the selected first processing device executes the selected at least one function of the core network.
-(Page 3 Paragraph 2 discloses selecting a network function from one or more network functions by querying the network repository function for one or more network function identifiers and selecting a network function identifier from the provided set of network function identifiers).
+However, in an analogous art, Theimer et al. teaches selecting at least one network function from a plurality of network functions of a core network connected to the base station device, wherein the selection of the at least one network function is based on a hardware processing quality of the selected first processing device, the plurality of processing qualities includes the hardware processing quality of the selected first processing device, (Page 3 Paragraph 2 discloses selecting a network function from one or more network functions by querying the network repository function for one or more network function identifiers and selecting a network function identifier from the provided set of network function identifiers).
 Furthermore Page 3 Paragraph 2 discloses that “…each of the one or more network functions provides the service and fulfills a condition;” Whereby the conditions comprise “…at least one of a distance condition related to a distance between the respective network function and a reference point, a performance condition related to a performance of the respective network function, a capacity condition related to a capacity of the respective network function, an operational state condition related to an operational state of the respective network function, and a reliability condition related to a reliability of the respective network function;”).

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to have modified Dunsmore et al. to incorporate the teachings of Theimer et al., to select a core network function from a plurality of network functions based on the acquired information of the processing devices, in order to support the support the application requirements of the end user.